slang-i18n/slang/slang/README.md

 ### ➤ Linked Translations

 You can link one translation to another.
-Add the prefix `@:` followed by the translation key.
+Add the prefix `@:` followed by the **absolute** path of the desired translation.

 ```json
 {